MengxuanWang/QA/README.md

 A Deep Architecture for Semantic Matching with Multiple Positional Sentence Representations

-## Reincorcement Learning for dialog generation
+## Reinforcement Learning for dialog generation

 ### papers
 Optimizing Dialog Management with Reinforcement Learning: Experiments with the NJFun System